fbpx

 If you have an unassisted birth, you must first ‘notify’ the birth of your baby to a relevant public body within 36 hours.
 This is a legal requirement.
 The legal duty to notify is set out in the National Health Service Act 2006 Section 269 (4)-(6)

-Many families who chose an unassisted birth find that they can notify the local Child Health Information Service (CHIS) within 36 hours of their birth.
-If the local CHIS officers are not familiar with the lawfulness of unassisted birth or not accepting birth notifications, you can contact your local Integrated Care Board, Local Authority, or NHS England to notify them of the birth of your baby.
+Some families who choose an unassisted birth find that they can notify the local Child Health Information Service (CHIS) within 36 hours of their birth.
+If the local CHIS officers are not familiar with the lawfulness of unassisted birth or not accepting birth notifications, they may decline to accept a notification from you.
+It could be a good idea to check in advance if the local CHIS accept notifications.
+If CHIS is not available, you can contact your local Integrated Care Board, Local Authority, or NHS England to notify them of the birth of your baby.
 It may be helpful to share this factsheet and the legislation sections above during any discussions with relevant bodies.

 Birth registration